 Example: What You’d Pay for Composite Bonding

-A realistic Nashville scenario for bonding two front teeth:
+A realistic Nashville scenario for bonding two front teeth, assuming a plan that covers 60% of restorative work:

 For purely cosmetic bonding (insurance doesn’t cover):